tytysam/simple-youtube-clone-hooks/README.md

 I built this simple app in order to practice my understanding of the following topics:

+- Crafting controlled forms
+- Accessing and utilizing Google's Youtube Data API
+- Building an app using class-based components rather than functional components
-- useState and useEffect hooks
+- Leveraging state and lifecycle methods SANS hooks
-- Making an API call with Axios
+- General styling with Semantic-UI
-- Structuring my own data models
-- API setup and authorization through Google

-See live app <a href="https://tcs-simple-language-translator.netlify.app/" target="_blank">here</a>.
+See the live app <a href="https://tcs-simple-youtube-clone.netlify.app/" target="_blank">here</a>.